You can’t practice and improve your French on your own, without a teacher

 Videos to practice and improve your French

-• Watch movies in VO with French subtitles – even if the original language wasn’t French.
+Watch movies or documentaries in VO with French subtitles – even if the original language wasn’t French is a good manner to improve your French pronunciation.

 Arte ❤️